Table of contents

 People who have recovered from a COVID-19 disease in Switzerland with PCR test confirmation can apply for a COVID certificate using the following online form.
 The certificate will then be sent by post in paper form within 7 days.
 Some laboratories also issue the certificates directly and send them by e-mail.

 A person is considered to have recovered from the 11th day after the positive PCR test.
-The certificate after a PCR test is currently valid for 270 days in Switzerland (and the EU).

 Confirmation with rapid antigen test

 As of 2 May 2022, certificates of recovery will again be issued for positive rapid tests.
 These certificates are valid for 180 days and are – as it is a replication of the EU regulation – in principle internationally recognised.
 However, individual countries can issue stricter regulations at any time.

 There are various ways to obtain this certificate:

 - From 22 June 2022, certificates of recovery based on a positive rapid antigen test can only be applied for via the National Application Centre and can no longer be issued by the testing body.

 - Persons who tested positive by means of a rapid test between 24 January and 16 February 2022 and who already had a recovery certificate that was only valid in Switzerland can apply for a new certificate from the Confederation via the «COVID Certificate App» by selecting the certificate directly via the national application office.

 People tested positive abroad (regardless of their country of origin) and having recovered now, can also apply for the Swiss COVID certificate via the Confederation's central platform.
 To do so, use the following online form.
 To this end, you need to present an official document confirming the lifting of your isolation period with the name and address of the official body and proof of the positive PCR test.